aagoodman/WWTAuthorea/VO.md

-# More and Less Virtual Observatories
+# The Internet as an Observaotry

 Gray & Szalay